Knowledge Bases

 - Upload and remove files for non-Git-backed bases

-- Trigger a full reindex on demand
+- Trigger a full reindex or Git sync on demand

 - Monitor indexing status (file count vs. indexed count)